JeffDeCola/my-cheat-sheets/README.md

 ## MY CHEAT SHEETS

-All _sections in alphabetical order_
+_All sections in alphabetical order._

 ### DEVELOPMENT